 Once a drill is done, you will want to take some time to look through the data that is collected to see what improvements can be made.
 This should be done by the safety manager of the facility as well as any area managers or supervisors.

 Remember, even small things can make a major difference when it comes to responding to emergency situations.
 Always listen to any suggestions regarding what can be changed and how to keep people safer during a hazardous situation.

 Once you’ve been performing workplace safety drills for a couple years, you will be able to start comparing results from one drill to the next.
 This is a great way to see where you are improving, and where new problems are coming up.

 Make sure you keep track of what changes have been made so you can identify what types of things are most effective in your facility.
-For example, if you install safety signs that point the way toward evacuation points after a fire drill (like this fire exit sign), you can see how much faster the next drill is performed.
+For example, if you install safety signs that point the way toward evacuation points after a fire drill, you can see how much faster the next drill is performed.
 If there is a major improvement, you’ll know that these types of signs can be very helpful, and look into adding more of them.

 You can also make small changes in specific areas of the facility to see how effective they are.
-For example, if you are thinking about adding glow in the dark floor tape (which you can find here) so people can see the evacuation route, you can test its effectiveness in one area.
+For example, if you are thinking about adding glow in the dark floor tape so people can see the evacuation route, you can test its effectiveness in one area.
 If the data shows that it is helpful, you can add it to the rest of the facility.

 Efficient Workplace Safety Drills